lentomurri/horror_textgame/README.md

 # horror_textgame
-A text horror game to showcase OOP
+As a survivor of 90s Textgames, here is a little homage to practice OOP in Python.